jfasch/jfasch-home/about/site/work-in-progress/2022-04-13/screenplay.rst

   * A project that falls apart because of ... overengineering
   * Nights of debugging (fun but doesn't scale)

+* Scenario

+  * Someone makes a dumb mistake and software kills 10000 people
+  * Politics will jump in want answers
+  * If we do not have one, they will regulate
+  * Do we want this?
+  * Ethics maybe?
+Do we have ethics?

+* Survey: who has had a project in thier life that got out of control?
+  Why?

 09:00-10:30: Establishing The Project (Live Hacking, Slides)
 ------------------------------------------------------------